davidm/lua-mbuild/README.txt

   support toolchain specific convenience modules like the provided mbuild_gcc.lua.
 Higher level build rules could be added that abstract away the user's toolchain specific code.
 This implementation is also cross-platform.
-(If strace support is added, then that will require Linux, but it will remain optional.)
+(The optional strace support requires a Linux/*nix compatible OS.)

 REFERENCES